Dyln01/PresenAI/README.md

 # PresenAI
-PresenAi was a website on the domain presenai.com.
-I started the project 8 months ago when there was no one in the niche of presentation ai now its too hard for a 1 person to get big.
-You can do whatever you want with it.
+PresenAI is a tech site started by 1 person.
+PresenAI was first started 8 months ago when there was 0 compition in presentation ai tools.
+Now there is too much for 1 person to handle.
+You can do whatever you want with the source code

 You will need
 AI21 api key